fjcasti1/fjcasti1/README.md

 ### Ph.D.
 Student in Applied Mathematics | Full Stack Developer

 I have a background in Mechanical Engineering and Physics.
 I am currently finishing my Ph.D. in Applied Mathematics.
 During my student life, I have always leaned towards computational areas because I love writing software.
-I am currently learning Deep Learning on my spare time while I also develop apps to polish my skills.
+I am currently learning Deep Learning in my spare time while I also develop apps to polish my skills.

-In the future I would love to put my background to good use by combining my engineering knowledge with my coding skills.
+In the future, I would love to put my background to good use by combining my engineering knowledge with my coding skills.

 - 🔭 I’m currently working on my Ph.D. thesis and side projects.
 - 🌱 I’m currently learning Deep Learning and App development.